aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 **Target Achievement:**

-The comprehensive NVH management strategy enables the Sovereign Hatchback to achieve interior noise levels among the lowest in the premium electric vehicle segment, contributing significantly to the premium customer experience and differentiating the vehicle from competitors.
+The comprehensive NVH management strategy enables the Sovereign Hatchback to achieve interior noise levels among the lowest in the premium electric vehicle segment, contri ing significantly to the premium customer experience and differentiating the vehicle from competitors.

 ### H. Durability and Reliability Engineering